 - Encourage feedback.
 Have a truthful, open, heart-to-heart conversation with your family member to make clear his or her expectations regarding your role in providing care support.
 Is the senior having difficulties with giving up particular tasks of day to day life?
 Do you know the most urgent needs?
 Companionship as well as other emotional care?
 Physical assistance with ambulation, bathing, and getting dressed?
 Maintaining the home and yard?
 Work together to create a plan to meet these needs in a fashion that is agreeable to both yourself and the senior.

-It’s also a wise idea to examine the concept of enlisting the assistance of a competent in-home senior care provider, such as Anthem Home Care, experts in home care assistance in Portland and surrounding communities.
+It’s also a wise idea to examine the concept of enlisting the assistance of a competent in-home senior care provider, such as Anthem Home Care, a top-rated provider of home care assistance in Portland, TX and the surrounding communities.
 Oftentimes, family caregivers become stressed with taking care of housework, meal preparation, running errands, transportation, and personal care needs, leaving insufficient time to simply take pleasure in investing quality time with the senior they love.